Gardening Plants & Flowers Flowers

 You will be hard-pressed to find a bad false sunflower.
 Most varieties are easy to grow and bloom reliably.
 They include:

-• 'Asahi': Midsized plant with fluffy double flowers
+• 'Asahi': a midsized plant with fluffy double flowers

-• 'Loraine Sunshine': Early bloomer with variegated leaves
+• 'Loraine Sunshine': an early bloomer with variegated leaves

-• 'Prairie Sunset': Tall plant with dark purple stems
+• 'Prairie Sunset': tall plant growing dark purple stems

-• 'Summer Nights': Plant with dark red stems, red-tinged foliage, and gold flowers with mahogany centers
+• 'Summer Nights': dark red stems, red-tinged foliage, and gold flowers with mahogany centers

-• 'Summer Sun': Tall plant with lots of semi-double golden flowers
+• 'Summer Sun': a tall plant with lots of semi-double golden flowers

 Pruning